Personal finance is BORING!

-Put it this way, I do not want to wake up, commute, work for someone else’s dream, commute home, cook dinner, watch Netflix and go to bed for 40 years.
-No thank you!
+Put it this way, I do not want to wake up, commute, work for someone else’s dream, commute home, cook dinner, watch Netflix and go to bed for the next 40 years.

 1. Why Didn't They Teach Us This In School - By Cary Siegel